-I started with TSW in 2019, and I'm currently undertaking my level four careers, education, information, advice, and guidance qualification.
-I started this qualification.
+I started with TSW in 2019, and I'm currently undertaking my level 4 Information, Advice, and Guidance qualification.

 I just got a promotion.
-I started in further education by working as a work placement officer. given my performance, my manager thought I was ready to undertake a bit more responsibility and go into the world of careers, education, advice, and guidance.
-They offered me the opportunity of this apprenticeship with TSW.
+I started in further education by working as a work placement officer.
+Given my performance, my manager thought I was ready to undertake a bit more responsibility and go into the world of careers, education, advice, and guidance.

 "I did a degree for love and I did an apprenticeship for work.
 I ended up loving it."

-It was a key requirement of the role that I am a level four qualified in IAG to have this promotion.
-So, this apprenticeship with TSW seemed like a perfect opportunity for me to progress in my career and actually, get a head start in a completely new area.
+It was a key requirement of the role that I am a Level 4 qualified in IAG.
+So, this apprenticeship with TSW seemed like a perfect opportunity for me to progress in my career and get a head start in a completely new area.

 I have discovered a real passion for working with young adults and mentoring.
 My role as well as this qualification allowed me to do that and, delve deeper into the world of mentoring and careers based on guidance.

 I found that in my first year of further education, I was naturally taking on more cases where more mentoring was involved.
 I really enjoy that element of the role.